Kapish2912/ChatNest-/README.md

-✅ Real-Time Messaging: Users can send and receive messages instantly when online ✅ Chat Container: Displays active conversations in a user-friendly interface ✅ Online Status: Messages are delivered only when the recipient is online ✅ Theme Customization: Users can change the theme from the settings page
+✅ Real-Time Messaging: Users can send and receive messages instantly when online ✅ Chat Container: Displays active conversations in a user-friendly interface ✅ Online Status: Messages are delivered only when the recipient is online ✅ Theme Customization: Users can change the theme from the settings page accordingly

 🛠️ Tech Stack
 Frontend: React.js / HTML, CSS, JavaScript